 What Documents Will I Need?

-When we receive the results of your FAFSA, we will post all necessary requirements to your NECC Self-Service account You will need to complete a Financial Aid Information and Release Authorization form each year.
-In addition, if your FAFSA is selected for the verification process there are additional requirements (see Question 9 below for details)..
+When we receive the results of your FAFSA, we will post all necessary requirements to your NECC Self-Service account.
+If your FAFSA is selected for the verification process there are additional requirements (see question below for details).
 After we have reviewed the documentation submitted, there may be other documents required to determine your eligibility for aid.
-Notification will be sent to your NECC email about what is required, and the requirement will be posted on your NECC Self-Service Account account.
-To view your NECC Self-Service account Financial Aid information log in to myNECC using your myNECC ID and password, then select the Financial Aid tab.
+Notification will be sent to your NECC email about what is required, and the requirement will be posted on your NECC Self-Service account.
+To view your Financial Aid information log in to myNECC using your myNECC ID and password, then select the Financial Aid tab.